DOI10.47051/BUZN7430

 Figure 2: Distribution of Tantilla equatoriana in Ecuador.
 The star corresponds to the type locality: San Lorenzo, Esmeraldas province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Tantilla, which is derived from the Latin word tantillus (meaning “so little”),10 is probably a reference to the small body size of snakes of this genus.
-The specific epithet equatoriana refers to the type locality: Ecuador.2
+Etymology: The generic name Tantilla, which is derived from the Latin word tantillus (=little),10 is probably a reference to the small body size of snakes of this genus.
+The specific epithet equatoriana refers to the Equator and the country of origin.2

 Notes: This account follows Wilson and Mena (1980)2 and Wilson (1999)11 in recognizing Tantilla equatoriana as a valid species distinct from T. melanocephala, a view contrary to Greenbaum et al. (2004).1 An unpublished12 species delimitation analysis based on DNA sequences confirms the original arrangement, a view that is shared here based also on the differences in head pattern between the two species.